jonnonz1/nz-statute-book/acts/public/2005/veterinarians-act-2005.md

 **References to veterinarians in other enactments**

 ### 95 References to veterinarians in other enactments
-References in any enactment to a veterinarian or a veterinary surgeon, or registered veterinarian or veterinary surgeon, or duly qualified veterinarian or veterinary surgeon are, unless the context otherwise requires, to be read as if they were references to a veterinarian within the meaning of section 4 of this Act.
+References in any enactment to a veterinarian or a veterinary practitioner or a veterinary surgeon, or registered veterinarian or veterinary surgeon, or duly qualified veterinarian or veterinary surgeon are, unless the context otherwise requires, to be read as if they were references to a veterinarian within the meaning of section 4 of this Act.

 **Service of documents**